oatkiller/harmony-collections/README.md

 ```

 ### Set
 A Set is similar to an Array in what it stores, but different in how.
-A Set is unordered and its values are unique.
+A Set's values are unique.
 Determining whether an item is in a Set is `O(1)` but `O(n)` for an Array.
 An example of where this is useful is in implementing `Array.prototype.unique` that works with objects.

 Both of the following will output the same result, however the Set version is `O(n)` and the one using indexOf is `O(n^2)`.
 For an array taking 30 seconds using the set, an __*hour*__ is required for indexOf.